UL Lafayette Lab School

 TPG educated members of the Education Committees in advance of the hearings, testified alongside members of the UL Lafayette Education Department, and lobbied the floor to secure votes were in place for final passage.

-Ultimately the bill passed through both chambers without a single vote in opposition and signed into law by the governor.
-The UL Lafayette Education Department is working to identify a location of the school on campus, and the goal is to open with grades kindergarten through second grade, adding a new grade level each year (as the class is promoted) to be a K – 12 school in ten years.
+Ultimately the bill passed through both chambers without a single vote in opposition and was signed into law by the governor.
+The UL Lafayette Education Department is working to identify a location for the school on campus, with the goal of opening grades kindergarten through second grade, adding a new grade level each year (as the class is promoted) to be a K – 12 school in ten years.
 This is a win-win situation for K -12 education students, collegians and teachers.